A Brave New (Online) World

 -Is the evidence enough to fully support the claim?

 -What’s missing?
-What would be beter evidence?
+What would be better evidence?

 Cross checking information is crucial to see if the information is legitimate.
 Corroborating arguments and verifying information across various online publications is the best way to fact check claims.